 + If you combine all of Hubspot's tools, you’ll never need third-party CRM software

-Cons - Can get very expensive when you need additional features and bundles
+- Can get very expensive when you need additional features and bundles

 - Difficult to implement

-- Pricing tiers are not designed for small businesses.
+- Pricing tiers are not designed for small businesses

 Professional: $800 per month